DeisData/deisdata.github.io/git/quick-start/index.md

 <br>

-Give your repo a short but descriptive name with no spaces or special characters.
+Give your repo a short but descriptive name without spaces or special characters.
 Note that your account cannot have two repos with exactly the same name.

 <br>